'So difficult': Winter snow, cold slam Northwest and Sierra

 In Seattle, the city said garbage pickup was canceled for Tuesday, as side streets remained treacherous.
 And another round of snow was predicted for the Seattle and Portland, Oregon, areas on Thursday.

+“This is a somber reminder that cold weather is dangerous for anyone outside who does not have the right gear to stay dry and warm,” county health officer Dr. Jennifer Vines said.

+Seattle city leaders opened at least six severe weather shelters and the mayor declared an emergency.
+On Tuesday, King County Executive Dow Constantine also issued an emergency proclamation because of severe winter storm conditions.

-Warming shelters in Multnomah County were around 75% full on Monday night, with 339 people.
+Warming shelters in Oregon’s Multnomah County were around 75% full on Monday night, with 339 people.

 “We had about 100 beds free, but also expect more people to seek shelter with colder temps and snow,” Kate Yeiser, a spokesperson for the county, said Tuesday.